thecreation/jquery-asScrollbar/README.md

 # asScrollbar

-A jquery plugin that show date picker.
+A jquery plugin that generate a styleable scrollbar.

 ## Getting Started
 Download the [production version][min] or the [development version][max].